DC-LA: Difference-of-Convex Langevin Algorithm: Convergence Analysis of DC-LA

 Note that $-\nabla\log \pi_{\lambda,\gamma} = \Bar{b}_{\lambda}^{\gamma}$.
 In a similar manner, we can show that: for all $\gamma>0$, $\Bar{b}_{\lambda}^{\gamma}$ is $(\frac{2}{\lambda}+L_f)$-Lipschitz; and for all $\lambda >0$, for all $\gamma>0$, $\langle \Bar{b}^{\gamma}_{\lambda}(x)-\Bar{b}^{\gamma}_{\lambda}(y),x-y\rangle \geq \frac{\mu}{2}\Vert x-y\Vert^2$ whenever $\Vert x-y\Vert \geq \max\left\{R_0,\frac{8 G_1 + 4G_2}{\mu} \right\}$ if Assumption \ref{assum:G2}(i); $\Vert x-y\Vert \geq \max\left\{R_0,\frac{16 G_1}{\mu},\left( \frac{4M}{\mu}\right)^{\frac{1}{1-\kappa}}\right\}$ if Assumption \ref{assum:G2}(ii).
 For completeness, we provide proof in Appendix \ref{proofbbarlamga}.

-Based on the Lipschitz smoothness and distant dissipativity of these general drifts, the stability results from \citep{renaud2025stability} apply.
-Leveraging these results, we derive Theorem \ref{thm:main} that quantifies the Wasserstein distance between the distributions of iterates $\{Y_k\}_k$ (resp. $\{X_k\}_k$) of DC-LA and $\pi_{\lambda,\gamma}$ (resp. $\nu_{\lambda,\gamma}$).
+Based on the Lipschitz smoothness and distant dissipativity of these general drifts, the stability results of \citep{renaud2025stability} apply.
+Leveraging these results, we derive Theorem \ref{thm:main} which quantifies the Wasserstein distance between the distributions of iterates $\{Y_k\}_k$ (resp. $\{X_k\}_k$) of DC-LA and $\pi_{\lambda,\gamma}$ (resp. $\nu_{\lambda,\gamma}$).
 Detailed proof is in Appendix \ref{proofmaintheorem}.

 \begin{theorem} Let $q \in \mathbb{N}^*$ and $\lambda>0$, under Assumptions \ref{assum:zero}, \ref{assum:dissatinf}, \ref{assum:G1}, \ref{assum:G2}, for $\{(X_k,Y_k)\}_k$ being DC-LA's sequence starting from $X_0$ with $\mathbb{E}\Vert X_0\Vert < +\infty$ if $q=1$ and $\mathbb{E}\Vert X_0 \Vert^{2q} <+\infty$ if $q\geq 2$.
 Let $\gamma$ satisfy: $\gamma \leq \frac{\mu \lambda^2}{2(2+\lambda L_f)^2}$ if $q=1$ and $\gamma \leq \min\!\left\{ \frac{\mu \lambda^2}{(2+\lambda L_f)^2 2^{2q+3} (2q-1)},\ \frac{\lambda}{4(2+\lambda L_f)} \right\}$ if $q\geq 2$.
 There exist $A_{\lambda}, B_{\lambda} >0$ and $\rho_{\lambda} \in (0,1)$ such that